A Defense Belt worn outside of your belt loops permits exceptionally fast deployment.Over a robe or coat to secure it.

 b) The instant the Buckle is disengaged, tightly grab the end of the belt with your right hand.
 Now rapidly "unwind" the buckle from round your waist in an overhead counter-clockwise motion, delivering the buckle to the target.
 With this technique, draw the end of the belt out of the bottom of your hand.

 (All instructions are given for a right-handed person; if left-handed, reverse the hands.)

-NOTE: It is possible if you become accomplished in the art of Fighting Belts that if a gunman actually has a gun pointed at you, and his focus is distracted for a mere fraction of a second, he could be taken out.
-Since the gunman could still shoot, even after receiving a mortal blow from a Defense Buckle, this tactic is only recommended in extreme circumstance, where it is quite probable that he intends to shoot you.
+NOTE: It is possible if you become accomplished in the art of Fighting Belts that if a felon actually has a gun pointed at you, and his focus is distracted for a mere fraction of a second, he could be neutralized.
+Since the felon could still shoot, even after receiving a mortal blow, this tactic is only recommended in extreme circumstance, where it is quite probable that he intends to shoot you.
 Under these conditions it is highly recommended, that as you are delivering the incapacitating blow, you simultaneously and very quickly move out of the way of where the gun is pointed!